a-kotynski/DigitalCompoundStore/VideoGamesStoreInventory/Documentation/Readme.txt

 Why use enum instead of giving a user freedom to type a game system manually with a property /* public string Category {get; set;} */
 - to decrease mistyping errors,
 - to make filtering by gaming console more accurate - you don't have to take into account misspelling of the system's names

+Database design points:
+- how to add timestamps for create, read, delete properties in each entity?